alohe/quicky/readme.md

 # Quicky

-A CLI tool for effortless Next.js deployment and management.
-Initialize, deploy from GitHub, update, delete, and manage projects.
-Handles PM2 instances and domain configuration.
-Streamlines the entire lifecycle of Next.js applications on remote servers.
+A CLI tool that streamlines the deployment and management of self-hosted Next.js projects, enabling initialization, deployment from GitHub, updating, deleting, and managing applications, along with effortless setup of domains and SSL certificates, simplifying the entire lifecycle of Next.js apps on remote servers.

 ## Features

 - 🐙 **GitHub Integration**: Initialize, deploy, and manage Next.js projects from private and public GitHub repositories.

 - ⚙️ **Process Management**: Leverage PM2 for application lifecycle and monitoring.

 - 🔄 **Project Maintenance**: Easily update or remove deployed projects.

-- 🌐 **Domain & SSL Automation**: Automatically configure Nginx for custom domains and SSL certificates.
+- 🌐 **Domain & SSL Automation**: Automatically configure Nginx for custom domains and SSL certificates, allowing you to add/remove domains from your projects.

-- 📋 **Configuration Overview**: List and inspect details of all deployed projects and their domains.
+- 📝 **Configuration Overview**: List and inspect details of all deployed projects and their domains.

 ## Prerequisites